+B04526_03_25.png

-Creating a Rules Extension
+Creating a rules extension

 A rules extension supplements the MIM management agent and provides the flexibility for you to build customized rules.
 We will walk you through a simple (and common) example of building an attribute value from the values of other attributes.
 TFC wants displayName to be firstName, first initial of middleName, and lastName.
+Follow the steps below:

 Let’s begin by right clicking on the HR management agent, hovering over Create Extension Projects, and selecting Rules Extension.